CHTC/Articles/2024-04-03-campus-onboarding.md

 the two meetings, with campus staff setting up access to their cluster and OSG staff preparing connection and service configuration.
 The second meeting is the actual integration to the OSPool, which involves setting up new OSG services to connect the site and manually verifying correct operations.

-During the integration meeting, the OSG team verifies that access to the site works as expected, that manual tests succeed and that the end-to-end automated processes function.
+During the integration meeting, the OSG team verifies that access to the site works as expected, that manual tests succeed, and that the end-to-end automated processes function.
 To alleviate safety concerns, Cartwright explains that connections into the campus system are limited to one common service (SSH) and even then, only to one computer within the campus.
 All other networks are established from within the campus to external systems.
 “We have tried to make it as minimally intrusive as we possibly can to work with individual campuses and what their security teams are comfortable with,” he said.